 Payment terms are set out in the contract and typically expressed as T+N. T is the frequency that a remittance statement is generated and the length of the period that each statement covers.
 In the following example, T is one transaction day.
 N is the number of days after the transaction period that the remittance statement arrives.

 If N is configured to be 2 and a transaction is accounted for at 23:59:59.999 in the billing time zone on Tuesday, it will show up in a statement on Thursday.
-For a day without any transactions, Google would still send a remittance statement notification with 0 amount due.

 Below are some examples with various boundaries.
 A transactional boundary is when the transaction starts or is committed.
 Remember, the accounting timestamp is when Google has accounted for this transaction.
 A remittance statement boundary starts at 00:00:00.000 and ends at 23:59:59.000.